Bernard Phelan: Family hopes for Iran captive's release

 Mr Phelan has hypertensive heart disease and chronic bone and eyesight issues.

-He had previously gone on a food and water strike in protest at his arrest sparking international concern for his case.
+He had previously gone on a food and water strike in protest at his arrest, sparking international concern for his case.

 His sister Caroline Massé-Phelan said that her brother is going blind and that earlier this week the Ministry of Foreign Affairs in Iran brought doctors to the prison to carry out tests on him.